-For each story (i.e. for each entry), only one species-biogeographical (or habitat-biogeographical) combination should be included.
-If the Member State wishes to report the success of a species or a habiat across more than one biogeographical region, different entries should be used.
+For each story (i.e. for each entry), only one species-biogeographical (species), habitat-biogeographical (habitats) or species-season (birds) combination should be included.
+If the Member State wishes to report the success of a species or a habitat across more than one biogeographical region, different entries should be used.
 A similar approach applies for birds: each bird species-season combination should be reported independently.